adinb/adinb.github.io/_posts/2019-10-27-animating-sprites.md

 Initially, I didn't know where all the files are stored.
 But it turned out that PS Vita will mount the game data to `app0` during runtime.
 I then prepended `app0://` in front of the file path, and then everything is working fine.
 [Vita dev wiki](https://playstationdev.wiki/psvitadevwiki/index.php?title=Main_Page) is a good source for these kinds of details.
 It's a bit messy, but with correct keywords, you should be able to find what you want.

 ### Rendering
 I'm using SDL2 to handle the rendering and stuff.
 Fortunately, there is a port of it available in the vitasdk Github so you can use vdpm to install the library.
-By using sdl2 and sdl2_image, you will also need to install vita2d, libpng, libjpeg, and zlib.
+By using sdl2 and sdl2_image, you will also need to install vita2d, libwebp, libjpeg, and zlib.
 You can also get those using vdpm.

 To render graphics using SDL2, we first need to create an `SDL_Window` and `SDL_Renderer`.
 Then, we load the image, convert it to `SDL_Texture`, and call the render function inside a loop.
 In my case, I wrapped the render function in the sprite module so I can render the sprite more easily.